junction-labs/junction-client/README.md

 * Timeouts
 * Retries
 * Splitting: weight based splitting between backend groups
-* Load balancing: stateless Round Robin, and Staeful RingHash, both in line with the gRPC implementations.
+* Load balancing: stateless Round Robin, and Stateful RingHash, both in line with the gRPC implementations.

 Beyond the proxy features, a major focus of the Junction client is ensuring